MundoDele Spanish Grammar

 Learn the Spanish present subjunctive with forms such as hable, coma, viva, sea, esté, tenga, venga, haga and pueda.
 This guide explains how to form the present subjunctive, when to use it after wishes, doubts, emotions, purpose clauses, future time clauses and non-specific relative clauses, and how it differs from the indicative.

-Why learn the present subjunctive with MundoDele?
+Why the present subjunctive matters

 The present subjunctive is one of the most important forms in Spanish because it appears in everyday sentences about wishes, doubts, hopes, feelings, purpose and uncertainty.
 MundoDele explains it through meaning and sentence patterns, not only through verb endings.